Search String

 Axonometric Projection

-The Zaxxon shoot 'em up is one of the earliest examples of axonometric projection in a computer or video game.
+The Zaxxon shoot 'em up of 1982 is one of the earliest examples of axonometric projection in a video game.

 I have used "isometric" as a general blanket term substitute for axonometric projection.
 Dimetric, trimetric, isometric and oblique projections are types of axonometric projection.
 Basically any ¾ top-down bird's-eye view.
 This is simply because most people I've encountered know what is generally meant by isometric; because the term is commonly employed in order to contrast with two-axis side elevations or plan views, aka fully top-down bird's eye views (below left).

-For example, Fallout 1 and Fallout 2 are technically trimetric in perspective:
+For example, Fallout 1 and Fallout 2 are technically trimetric (below: Fallout Nevada):

-Here you can clearly see the difference between ¾ top-down isometric TIS backgrounds (Baldur's Gate: left) and proper tile-rigged trimetric area design (Fallout 1: right).
+Here you can clearly see the difference between ¾ top-down pseudo-isometric TIS backgrounds (Baldur's Gate: left) and proper tile-rigged trimetric area design (Fallout 1: right).

 Pre-rendered backgrounds are garbage in comparison to tile-rigged area design, which is the undisputed King of 2D playing field design due to its increased clarity, accuracy, functionality and interactability.